 Recommended Grams Of Fiber Per Meal.

 So, how much fiber is too much?
 Up to 4 to 5 grams of fiber per meal is a sufficient amount of fiber.
 Constipation occurs when you consume anything above this amount of fiber per meal.
-Whole foods rich with insoluble and soluble fiber will prevent constipation in digestion.
+Whole foods rich in insoluble and soluble fiber will prevent constipation in digestion.
 Eating too much fiber prevents your body from absorbing important micro-nutrients from your food.
 You can only eat 5 or 6 grams of fiber per meal before the fiber inhibits the absorption of other vitamins and minerals.

 Fiber is divided into 5 different categories: